syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 Colors can be set for the background tube of the ProgressBar column.

-#### Tube BackgroundColor
+#### Tube background

-TubeBackgroundStartColor - Specifies the start color of the background tube.The `BackgroundStyle` property should be set to `Tube`.
+[TubeBackgroundStartColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~TubeBackgroundStartColor.html) - Specifies the start color of the background tube.The `BackgroundStyle` property should be set to `Tube`.

-TubeBackgroundEndColor - Specifies the end color of the background tube.The `BackgroundStyle` property should be set to `Tube`.
+[TubeBackgroundEndColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~TubeBackgroundEndColor.html) - Specifies the end color of the background tube.The `BackgroundStyle` property should be set to `Tube`.

 {% tabs %}
 {% highlight c# %}